duneroadrunner/SaferCPlusPlus-BenchmarksGame/msetl/README.md

 The most commonly used reference type, the non-reassignable (non-mut) reference in Rust and the scope pointer in SaferCPlusPlus, incurs no run-time overhead in both cases, which is a primary reason for the excellent performance of both solutions.

-Reassignable (mut) references occur much less frequently, but still have no run-time overhead in Rust.
-Since SaferCPlusPlus does not (yet) have a "borrow checker", it has to resort to run-time checks to ensure memory safety in this case.
-But in exchange for the overhead, SaferCPlusPlus' registered pointers get essentially all the flexibility of native pointers (minus pointer arithmetic).
+Reassignable (mut) references occur much less frequently, but currently, safe, reassignable, zero-overhead pointers in C++ are even [more restricted](https://github.com/duneroadrunner/scpptool#restrictions-on-the-use-of-native-pointers-and-references) than their counterpart in Rust.
+However, the SaferCPlusPlus library also provides pointers with run-time safety mechanisms and greater flexibility, for which there are no Rust counterparts (due to Rust's lack of move constructors).
+So for example, "self-referencing" data types (that are movable and can be allocated on the stack) are straightforward to implement in C++'s memory safe subset in a way that's not really available in Rust.

-Probably the biggest difference though, is that SaferCPlusPlus does not restrict the number and type of references to an object that can exist at one time (i.e. the "exclusivity of mutable references") the way Rust does.
-With respect to memory safety, the benefit of this restriction is that it ensures that objects with "arbitrary lifespan" (like an element in a (resizable) vector) are not deallocated while other references to that object still exist.

-But most objects do not have "arbitrary lifespan".
-(Both Rust and SaferCPlusPlus encourage most objects to have "scope lifespan".)
-So most of the time, from a memory safety perspective, this restriction is not necessary.
-In most cases there is no run-time cost to enforce the rule in Rust, but in some cases enforcement has to be provided by a `Cell` wrapper, which does have a run-time cost, or a `RefCell` wrapper, which also introduces the possibility of a panic.
+Probably the most noticeable difference though, is that SaferCPlusPlus does not (universally) restrict the number and type of references to an object that can exist at one time (i.e. the "exclusivity of mutable references") the way Rust does.
+With respect to memory safety, the benefit of this restriction is that it ensures that objects with "arbitrary lifespan" (like an element in a (resizable) vector) are not decommissioned while other references to that object still exist.
+But most objects do not have "arbitrary lifespan" (both Rust and SaferCPlusPlus encourage most objects to have "scope lifespan"), so most of the time, from a memory safety perspective, this restriction is not necessary.
+So SaferCPlusPlus (and the lifetime checker too) are more selective about what restrictions are applied and when.

-Another difference is the available options for dealing with scope lifetime restrictions.
-For example, let's say that instead of a vector (or whatever container) of objects, you have a vector of references to existing objects.
-And let's say that at some point you want to insert a reference to local variable (allocated on the stack).
-Unfortunately, Rust only allows you to (safely) do so in cases where the variable is "structurally" guaranteed to outlive the vector container itself.
-This is understandable, as otherwise you could end up with the vector containing a reference that is no longer valid.

-But you could imagine scenarios where you might want to temporarily insert a reference to a (stack allocated) local variable that does not outlive the container.
-In order to (safely) support this you'd need a reference type that can safely handle the potential disappearance of its target object.
-In Rust, the `Weak` reference is the only one that has this property.
-But `Weak` references cannot target (stack allocated) local variables, so we're kind of out of luck.
-SaferCPlusPlus' registered pointers, on the other hand, safely handle the potential disappearance of their target and are able to target (stack allocated) local variables.
-Registered pointers do have a run-time cost, but that is often outweighed by the benefit of allowing the target object to be a (stack allocated) local variable, rather than, say, a (heap allocated) "reference counted" object.
+There are situations where restrictions on object accessibility can be beneficial or essential for reasons other than (single-threaded) memory safety.
+(To help ensure data race safety of asynchronously shared objects, for example.)
+For those cases, the library does provide facilities for the enforcement of "access control" restrictions, including essentially the [equivalent](#exclusive-writer-objects) of Rust's `RefCell` wrapper.

 Overall though, there's probably more commonality than difference between the Rust and the SaferCPlusPlus memory safety strategies.
 At least compared to other current languages.
 So, perhaps as expected, you could think of the comparison between SaferCPlusPlus and Rust as essentially the comparison between C++ and Rust, with diminished discrepancies in memory safety and performance.